‘No one’s telling us to make it like this’: In conversation with Sports Team

 The process doesn't seem to be one of instant gratification, but the slow grind seems to be enjoyable to the pair.
 The disgustingly cheesy line, 'it's about the journey not the destination', actually seems to be true for the group.

-Sports Team saw a lightening rise to critical acclaim after their observational debut album Deep Down Happy was released back in 2020, impressively snapping up the Mercury Prize Award in what was a fairly damning year for many others in the industry.
+Sports Team saw a lightning rise to critical acclaim after their observational debut album Deep Down Happy was released back in 2020, impressively snapping up the Mercury Prize Award in what was a fairly damning year for many others in the industry.

 The effects of Covid clearly made no match for the band here, but following up with album two proved more difficult than anticipated according to Rob.
 Wanting to be released hot on the heels of album one’s success, Gulp! was ‘meant to exist in a slightly quicker space’, according to the guitarist and songwriter.